N-Wouda/ALNS/paper/paper.md

   This includes a criterion that stops after a fixed number of iterations without improvement, which could be used to restart the search.
 - Diagnostic statistics collection and plotting methods that can be accessed after solving.

-The package can easily be installed through `pip`.
+The package can easily be installed through `pip`, and our detailed documentation is available [here](https://alns.readthedocs.io/).
-Further, our detailed [documentation](https://alns.readthedocs.io/) provides a reference of the functionality available in the package.
+The documentation also explains how to implement several other single-trajectory nieghbourhood search algorithms using `alns`.
-The documentation also presents several complete implementations of ALNS metaheuristics solving instances of the travelling salesman problem, capacitated vehicle routing problem, cutting stock problem, and the resource-constrained project scheduling problem.
+Further, the documentation provides several complete implementations of ALNS metaheuristics solving instances of the travelling salesman problem, capacitated vehicle routing problem, cutting stock problem, and the resource-constrained project scheduling problem.
-These implementations can help users quickly get started solving their own problems using `alns`.
+These implementations will help users quickly get started solving their own problems using `alns`.

 # References